Sparta Battalion: Ideology and symbols

 German anti-extremist news website Belltower described the militia as Russian ultranationalist and irredentist.
 The battalion flies the black-yellow-white flag of the Russian Empire and, according to the European Eye on Radicalization, the unit "uses a combination of symbols of the Spartan military culture, well-known drivers of the far-right, and from the Tsarist era".

-Its flag includes a letter M. According to a fighter interviewed by The Independent, this is "because it is dedicated to Motorola, our commander... a DPR hero".
+Its flag includes a letter "M." According to a fighter interviewed by The Independent, this is "because it is dedicated to Motorola, our commander... a DPR hero".

-The Ukrainian newspaper Segodnya noted how the stylized red "M" looks identical to the logo of the Sparta Rangers, a fictional faction of elite soldiers from the Metro 2033 videogame.
+The Ukrainian newspaper Segodnya noted how the stylized red "M" looks identical to the logo of the Sparta Rangers, a fictional faction of élite soldiers in the Metro 2033 videogame.
 Dmitry Glukhovsky, writer and creator of the Metro series, condemned the use of the name and symbol in a radio interview.
+The non-fictional Moscow Metro (the central setting of Glukhovsky's fictional universe) uses a similarly stylised "M".